-ACS is an off-axis instrument on HST.
-As a result of being off-axis combined with the instrumental optical correction of the original spherical aberration of the telescope, the image recorded by the detector suffers from severe, but well-calibrated, geometric distortions relative to the plane-of-the-sky.
-These distortions must be accounted for in order to retrieve most results from the data.
-The PSF of the telescope is also important and must be considered but most of the computational work was a consequence of the distortions.
-For this work we made extensive use of TinyTim version 6.2 (Krist 2004) to generate the PSFs and to correct for the optical distortions.
 We learned valuable lessons concerning the behavior of the ACS camera.
 First, the PSF is clearly dependent on the filter, as one would expect, but it also depends on the color of the object being imaged.
-Therefore we chose computed reference PSFs for this work with a TinyTim color of 12 for Charon ((B - V)=0.66) and 14 for Pluto ((B - V)=0.92).
-Additionally we found that the PSF itself is constant over the field of view of the camera.
-However, when combined with the optical distortions the effective PSF in the sampled images vary significantly with position.
-The calculations are supported by a pre-computed library of numerical PSFs computed on a 50-pixel grid.
-When applying a PSF correction to a location in the image the nearest PSF was fetched from the library to help speed up the computations.
+Therefore, we chose computed reference PSFs for this work with a TinyTim color of 12 for Charon ((B-V)=0.66) and 14 for Pluto ((B-V)=0.92).
+Additionally, we found that the PSF itself is constant over the field of view of the camera.
+However, when combined with the optical distortions, the effective PSF in the sampled images varies significantly with position.
+The calculations are supported by a pre-computed library of numerical PSFs computed on a 50 pixels grid.
+When applying a PSF correction to a location in the image, the nearest PSF was fetched from the library to help speed up the computations.

-Another important step is the use of a "pixel-area-map" (PAM).
+Another important step is the use of a "pixel-area map" (PAM).
 The STScI pipeline processing returns an image that preserves surface brightness.
 To properly extract fluxes from an image containing isolated sources, whether by PSF fitting or aperture summation, one must first subtract the sky and then multiply by the PAM to restore the actual counts from the sources.
 The easiest way to think of this is that the pipeline images are a measure of counts per unit area where the unit area is the adopted (constant) size of a pixel.
 This correction is doubly important.
 First, the adopted pixel area is not the same or even close to the true average pixel area.
 Thus, the PAM makes a substantial (\sim 12%) systematic correction to the inferred point-source fluxes.
-Secondly, the pixel size is not constant across the field of view and the PAM corrects a \pm 2% variation across the image.
+Second, the pixel size is not constant across the field of view, and the PAM corrects a \pm 2% variation across the image.

 Lastly, the result from the aperture integration is an instrumental flux (or magnitude) for Pluto and Charon in each filter.
 The small photometry aperture used requires correction to an infinite aperture flux.
 The correction is substantial and depends on an effect known as "breathing."
-During each orbit the temperature of the telescope structure varies and causes the telescope to be slightly out of focus in proportion to the changing temperature.
-If not corrected this will cause as much as a 4% error in the photometry (relative to nominal focus).
-To correct for breathing we computed a TinyTim PSF at the fitted focus position (see Paper II for details) for each image.
-From this numerical PSF we compute the ratio of the 2.5-pixel aperture flux to the total flux.
+During each orbit, the temperature of the telescope structure varies and causes the telescope to be slightly out of focus in proportion to the changing temperature.
+If not corrected, this will cause as much as a 4% error in the photometry (relative to nominal focus).
+To correct for breathing, we computed a TinyTim PSF at the fitted focus position (see Paper II for details) for each image.
+From this numerical PSF, we compute the ratio of the 2.5 pixels aperture flux to the total flux.
 The position of the aperture is forced to be at the location of the peak as determined from finding the interpolated maximum of the PSF.
-This ratio is the aperture correction that converts our small-aperture photometry to effectively infinite aperture photometry.
+This ratio is the aperture correction that